-At Reclamation and Closure, all sites will be deactivated and reclaimed in the following manner (see Volume 3, Section 5.5):
+At Reclamation and Closure, all sites will be deactivated and reclaimed in the following manner (see Volume 3, Chapter 2, Section 5.5):

-- Camps and associated infrastructure, laydown areas and quarries, buildings and physical structures will be decommissioned.
-All foundations will be re-graded to ensure physical and geotechnical stability and promote free-drainage, and any obstructed drainage patterns will be re-established. - Using non-hazardous landfill, facilities will receive a final quarry rock cover which will ensure physical and geotechnical stability. - Mine waste rock will be used as structural mine backfill. - The Doris TIA surface will be covered rock.
-Once the water quality in the reclaim pond has reached the required discharge criteria, the North Dam will be breached and the flow returned to Doris Creek. - The Madrid to Boston All-Weather Road and Boston Airstrip will remain in place after Reclamation and Closure.
+- Camps and associated infrastructure will be demolished and/or disposed of in approved non-hazardous site landfills. - Non-hazardous landfills will be progressively covered with quarry rock, as cells are completed.
+At final closure, the facility will receive a final quarry rock cover which will ensure physical and geotechnical stability. - Rockfill pads occupied by construction camps and associated infrastructure and laydown areas will be re-graded to ensure physical and geotechnical stability and promote free-drainage, and any obstructed drainage patterns will be re-established. - Landfills will be closed by removing and disposing of the liner, and re-grading the berms to ensure the area is physically and geotechnically stable. - Mine waste rock will be used as structural mine backfill. - The Doris TIA surface will be covered with waste rock.
+Once the water quality in the reclaim pond has reached the required discharge criteria, the North Dam will be breached and the flow returned to Doris Creek. - The Madrid to Boston AWR and Boston Airstrip will remain in place after Reclamation and Closure.
 Peripheral equipment will be removed.
 Where rock drains, culverts, or bridges have been installed, the roadway or airstrip will be breached and the element removed.
-The breached opening will be sloped and armoured with rock to ensure that natural drainage can pass without the need for long-term maintenance. - A low-permeability cover, including a geomembrane, will be placed over the Boston TMA.
-The contact water containment berms will be breached.
-The balance of the berms will be left in place to prevent localised permafrost degradation.
+The breached opening will be sloped and armoured with rock to ensure that natural drainage can pass without the need for long-term maintenance.

+A low permeability cover, including a geomembrane, will be placed over the Boston TMA.
+The contact water containment berms will be breached and the liner will be cut to prevent collecting any water.
+The balance of the berms will be left in place to prevent localized permafrost degradation.